 Providers may also require the production of nationally-recognised documents containing the individual’s signature or photograph such as a passport.
 In addition, other documentation such as a utility bill, mobile telephone bill or benefits documentation may satisfy the provider.
 Many course providers require offenders to sign a course register as proof of attendance at each course session.

 Where an offender who is offered the DDRS course elects to undertake it in a different area to that in which the sentencing court is located, the court will send details of the offender to the supervising court for that area.
 It is recognised that a court may not be familiar with DDRS course providers in all parts of the country.
-Therefore, in order to assist courts in selecting an approved course provider, they should be referred to the Annex A list of approved course provider details which can be found on the GOV UK website.
+Therefore, in order to assist courts in selecting an approved course provider, they should be referred to the list of approved course providers which can be found on the GOV UK website.

 If, following the issue of a referral order to a course provider, an offender requests to undertake the course in a different specified area not covered by the receiving provider, the course provider need not return the order to the court.
 In practice, many transfers are arranged between course providers in the best interests of the offender and this is usually acceptable to the courts.
 In such cases, the original course providers should ensure that the supervising court is notified formally of the change of provider.
-All course providers and offenders will have access to the Annex A list of approved course provider details to assist when transferring a referral order.
+All course providers and offenders will have access to the list of approved course providers to assist when transferring a referral order.

 The maximum course fee is currently £250 and this includes consideration of payment processing charges such as cheque, direct debit and credit card payments, BACS transfer or instalment payments.
 It is important to ensure the fee for attending an approved DDRS course is maintained at a level which is affordable for the large majority of offenders.
 If fees are set too high this may result in a low take up as described on page 23 of the TRL report number 613 and the courts may be unable to refer offenders in sufficient numbers to make courses viable.

 It is for the course provider to decide the course fee level (beneath the maximum fee ceiling) to meet their business model.
-Course providers should make this information publicly available by notifying DVSA of the fees for inclusion in the Annex A list of approved course provider details.
+Course providers should make this information publicly available by notifying DVSA of the fees for inclusion in the list of approved course providers details.
 The list of approved course providers are encouraged to keep the fee structure as clear as possible, ideally no more than a full fee, a lower rate for concessionary categories, eg people in receipt of benefits, and a discounted early booking fee, where these options are offered.

 Course providers may change the level of course fee originally submitted at course approval by giving DVSA 30 calendar days notice of the proposed change.